 Things You Didn't Know About Restless Legs Syndromeby Martin Reed Patient Advocate

-Two medications have been approved by the FDA for the treatment of RLS – Mirapex (pramipexole) and Requip (ropinirole).
+Pramipexole (Mirapex ) and ropinirole (Requip) have proven to be effective for the treatment of RLS.
 Both drugs increase dopamine levels and are also used to treat Parkinson's disease.
-Other medications such as benzodiazepines and anticonvulsants may be prescribed off-label.
+Gabapentin (Neurontin) and other medications may also be prescribed.

 RLS might make you more impulsive

 Since RLS drugs tend to target the dopamine receptors in the brain, they can lead to less inhibition and more impulsiveness.
 This may lead to less sexual inhibition and problematic behaviors, such as excessive gambling and reduced self-control.

 Making some changes to your lifestyle can help relieve RLS symptoms.
 Regular exercise and striving for a healthy weight are the best lifestyle changes you can make.
 Eating well and quitting smoking can also help.